USEPA/power-sector-dev-portal/app/README.md

     alt: "Second image description"
 ```

-Content Handling Notes
+## Content Handling Notes

 If a field is missing, it will simply not be rendered - no error will occur
 Use the pipe symbol | for multi-paragraph content in YAML
 Indentation is important in the YAML structure - maintain consistent indentation
-For complex content that needs HTML features, you can include HTML directly within markdown content as ReactMarkdown supports this
+For complex content that needs HTML features, you can include HTML directly within markdown content as ReactMarkdown supports this.
+Verify that the page you are editing contains the `<ReactMarkdown>` tag as not all pages currently use this

-Example Updates
+## Example Updates
-To update a specific page:

-Locate the appropriate markdown file in the public/content folder
-Edit the fields you wish to change
-Add or remove sections as needed by adding or removing section blocks
-Save the file - changes will be reflected when the site is rebuilt

 Testing Content Changes
 After making changes to content files: